paulpham157/fortitude/README.md

 * cowfart.cow: a farting cow for you to use with 'cowthink' (part of the 'cowsay' package on most distributions)

 Also of note in this repo is ```fortunefilecreator.sh```.
 In case you couldn't guess, it creates fortune files.
 It's nothing special, or particularly good, but it does the job.
-I'm sure you can do it better: please do; I stop caring once it works. :shipit:
+I'm sure you can do it better: please do; I stop caring once it works.

 You feed it a text file with fortunes separated by empty lines containing linefeeds (just LF, not CRLF-- we're on UNIX, eh buddy?) and it spits out the %-delimited fortune file and runs strfile to create the requisite .dat.